sunpy/sunpy.org/README.md

 .. post:: <Date>
    :author: <Name>
-   :tag: <Tag list with spaces>
+   :tags: <Tag list with spaces>
+   :category: <One of the below>
 ```

-The current range of tags we have used are:
+The current range of categories we have "offically" are:

 * Release
 * Update
 * GSOC

 I am sure more will be added with time.

+For tags, you can choose what you prefer for your post.

 ## Colors